Sculptor34/Warehouse-Digital-Picking-System/Ring-Scanner/README.md

-# Zebra Ring Scanner Configuration
+# Ring Scanner Zebra Configuration

 # Overview
-This project demonstrates the how to configure Zebra Ring Scanner .
+This project demonstrates the how to configure Ring Scanner Zebra

 # Model
 1. RS6100